akvorado/akvorado/console/data/docs/02-configuration.md

 Once an interface is classified for a given criteria, it cannot be changed by later rule.
 Once an interface is classified for all criteria, remaining rules are skipped.
-Connectivity and provider are normalized (down case, special chars removed).
+Connectivity and provider are normalized (lower case, special chars removed).

 Each `Classify()` function, with the exception of `ClassifyExternal()` and `ClassifyInternal()` have a variant ending with `Regex` which